delanoe/haskell-gargantext/README.md

 # Gargantext Instance, Backend

+## Releases

-[Release soon, help welcome]
+[Release soon, bugs are welcome, please help to contribute].

 ## About this project

 Gargantext is a collaborative web protocol for the exploration of sets of unstructured texts.

-Scientificatlly, it combines tools from natural language processing, text-mining, complex networks analysis and interactive data visualization to pave the way toward new kinds of interactions with your digital corpora.
+Scientifically, its ergonomic experimental tools help to combine tools from natural language processing, text and data mining, complex networks analysis and interactive data visualization.

+"To pave the way toward new kinds of interactions with your digital corpora."

-Technically, there is a [client](#gargantext-purescript) which connects to the instance.
-If the client is try to be ergonomic, it only ask for the instance API, either locally or remote.
+Technically, the [client](#gargantext-purescript) connects to the instances.
+If the client tries to be ergonomic, it only ask for the instance API, either locally or remote; with some local secured optimizations.

 This software is a free software, developed by the CNRS Complex Systems Institute of Paris Île-de-France (ISC-PIF) and its partners.

+Source code is the master spec of this project.
+It explains its algorithmic protocol to map knowledge in a collaborative way.
+Three main
+parts:
+- Core.(Text|...)
+- Api.Rest
+- Data.SQL

+The types map the transition between each state, either from outside (Api.Rest).

+## Database schema (garGraph)

+In our database, which is a way to manage persistence of data, the schema describes the geometrical structure of our data.

+In data-base, atoms of Text are ngrams or context(ngrams) in nodes.
+Nodes are branches in a Tree and [Node Node] is an link in Graph.

+Node Node is either a corpus and its documents (collection of texts) or an annuaire and its contacts (collective of individuals).

+Node, Node Ngrams is each ngrams but with its full context of nodes. metrics.
+Why not Node-Ngrams only ?
+We add a "Node" as a layer for list.
+That enable to have a layer on our data.

-## Public Rest API for Gargantext
+## Public Rest API (GargApi)

 ## General API Information
 * The base endpoint is: **https://api.gargantext.org**